johndoe31415/odsexport/README.md

 documents.
 In other words, it lets you script creating "Excel" sheets from within Python.
 The focus is on providing a feature-rich document creation
-abstraction: all kinds of cell formatting options (data and style formatting) are supported, column and row formatting is supported (width/height/visibility) and conditional formatting is implemented as well. odsexport is intended to make it easy to use ODS documents as a data sink while creating documents that are mutable (i.e., recalculate their cells according to formulas).
+abstraction: all kinds of cell formatting options (data and style formatting) are supported, column and row formatting is supported (width/height/visibility), conditional formatting, and auto filtering is implemented as well. odsexport is intended to make it easy to use ODS documents as a data sink while creating documents that are mutable (i.e., recalculate their cells according to formulas).
 An example of what documents it can produce is given in the `example` directory along with the source code that produced it.

 ## Cell formatting
 When handing cells or cell ranges from odsexport, there are three format